A Journey into Ancient Tiberias

 Sea of Galilee/Kinneret

 The Kinneret, also known as the Sea of Galilee, is Israel’s largest fresh water lake.
 The Sea of Galilee is an important site to Christians who believe that this is where Jesus walked on water, fed the multitudes (with fish) and turned water into wine.
-There are numerous sites around the lake where these miracles were said to have occurred but for anyone who simply wants to enjoy a dip in the lake, the beaches of Tiberias offer clean, safe swimming opportunities.
+There are numerous sites around the lake where these miracles were said to have occurred but for anyone who simply wants to enjoy a dip in the lake.
+The beaches of Tiberias offer clean, safe swimming opportunities.
 The beaches are monitored by lifeguards.
-In addition, the Luna Gal water park is located across the Kinneret on the eastern side of the lake, directly across from Tiberias (approximately a half hour drive).
+In addition, the Luna Gal water park is located across the Kinneret on the eastern side of the lake.
+It’s directly across from Tiberias (approximately a half hour drive).

 Laurie Rappeport lives in Safed in northern Israel.
 She enjoys exploring northern Israel and writing about her travels.
 Laurie teaches about Judaism and Israel to distance learning students in the United States.
 She is presently involved in expanding experiential educational models in the Israeli school system and bringing the System for Teacher and Student Advancement program for teacher mentoring to Israel.